Shrutithokale01/Tele-ICU_HackElite/README.md

 | link            | [motion yes or no.py](https://github.com/Shrutithokale01/Tele-ICU_HackElite/blob/main/motion%20yes%20or%20no%20.py)   | This code will only run the Motion detection yes or no model. |

+## Powerpoint presentation link

+## CONCLUSION

+The Innovative Monitoring System for TeleICU Patients project demonstrates the power of integrating video processing and deep learning techniques to enhance patient care in ICU settings.
+By developing models for object detection, motion detection, and keypoint detection, we have created a comprehensive system capable of real-time monitoring and analysis.
+The integration of these models, along with a user-friendly GUI, ensures seamless operation and valuable insights for healthcare providers.
+This project not only improves patient safety and care but also optimizes the efficiency of medical staff, paving the way for future advancements in teleICU technology.

+### Members

+1. Alfiya Shaikh
+2. Rupsha Sarkar
+3. Shruti Thokale
+4. Vashi Gathole